Leading and managing

 Further guidance, along with suggested topics and questions, are available within our parent or carer conversation framework.

 Prior to the meeting, it may be useful to gain some background knowledge of the type of additional need the young person has.
-The Additional Needs Directory has lots of introductory information.
 Remember that each young person will be different, so avoid making any assumptions, and take the lead from the parent or carer in the language they use to describe their child’s additional needs.
 Look again at the Scout Association’s page if you need more information.

 Support with inclusion